valzagrainca/Business-Reimbursement-Prediction-Gr6/README.md

     - The random forest regressor provided better results as we can see in below picture the actural vs. predicted values from both two models
     ![Comparison](images/comparison.png)

+## Phase 3
+### Analysis and Evaluation (Retraining)

+1. **Model Selection Criteria:**
+   - We chose these models based on their robustness, flexibility, and ability to handle both numerical and categorical features present in our dataset.
+   - Additionally, both Random Forest and Gradient Boosting are known for their excellent performance in regression tasks and are widely used in various industries for predictive modeling.

+2. **Model Explanation:**
+   - **Random Forest Regressor:**
+     - Random Forest is an ensemble learning method that operates by constructing a multitude of decision trees during training and outputs the average prediction of the individual trees.
+It's known for its robustness against overfitting and ability to handle large datasets with high dimensionality.
+     - Each tree in the Random Forest is trained on a bootstrapped sample of the data and a subset of features, providing diversity in the ensemble and reducing variance.

+   - **Gradient Boosting Regressor:**
+     - Gradient Boosting is another ensemble learning technique that builds a strong predictive model by sequentially adding weak learners (decision trees) and adjusting them to minimize the errors of the previous models.
+     - It works by fitting the new model to the residual errors made by the previous models, effectively reducing bias and improving accuracy over iterations.

+3. **Data Analysis:**
+   - For retraining the models, we performed data analysis to identify potential improvements in model performance.
+We focused on two main cases:

+   - **Case 1: Removing Data with Approved Amount Less Than $100,000:**
+     - After removing instances where the approved reimbursement amount was less than $100,000, we observed a decrease in model accuracy for both the Random Forest Regressor and Gradient Boosting Regressor.
+     - This decrease in accuracy was accompanied by an increase in Mean Absolute Error (MAE), indicating that removing these instances may have removed valuable information from the training data.

+   - **Case 2: Removing Data with Requested Amount Greater Than $100,000:**
+     - After removing instances where the requested reimbursement amount was greater than $100,000, we observed an improvement in model accuracy for both regression models.
+     - This improvement was reflected in lower MAE values, suggesting that filtering out instances with exceptionally high reimbursement requests contributed to better model performance.

+4. **Evaluation (Retraining):**

+   - **Random Forest Regressor:**

+     - **Case 1:**
+       - Mean Absolute Error: 30158.60207672956
+       - Mean Squared Error: 4321297181.066088
+       - Root Mean Squared Error: 65736.5741506666
+       - R-squared: 0.8662340476335653

+     - **Case 2:**
+       - Mean Absolute Error: 1867.1898695024076
+       - Mean Squared Error: 34146837.63297841
+       - Root Mean Squared Error: 5843.529552674343
+       - R-squared: 0.9419820405763618

+   - **Gradient Boosting Regressor:**

+     - **Case 1:**
+       - Mean Absolute Error: 37659.02566044428
+       - Mean Squared Error: 5410344281.050412
+       - Root Mean Squared Error: 73555.04252633134
+       - R-squared: 0.8325225447219864

+     - **Case 2:**
+       - Mean Absolute Error: 2393.572409007479
+       - Mean Squared Error: 36689967.70322908
+       - Root Mean Squared Error: 6057.224422392576
+       - R-squared: 0.937661077715592

+5. **Conclusion:**
+   - Our analysis and evaluation of retraining the models highlight the importance of carefully selecting data instances for model training.
+While removing instances with exceptionally high reimbursement requests improved model accuracy, removing instances with lower approved amounts had a negative impact on model performance.
+   - Overall, the Random Forest Regressor outperformed the Gradient Boosting Regressor in terms of accuracy and performance metrics, indicating its suitability for predicting business reimbursements in this context.